About The Register

-The Epilepsy Deaths Register (EDR) was set up in 2013 by SUDEP Action, after their experience and expertise was recognised by research teams and health professionals.
-The register team worked in consultation with bereaved families.
+The Epilepsy Deaths Register (EDR) was set up in 2013 by SUDEP Action, after their experience and expertise in supporting and involving people bereaved by epilepsy-related death was recognised by research teams and health professionals.

 SUDEP Action and the EDR team worked with experts, in consultation with bereaved families when creating the register.

 Knowing why people with epilepsy have died allows researchers to build a better picture of the condition and help keep people safer in the future.

 Information provided to the EDR helps understanding both nationally and internationally.
 Researchers, doctors, government and local health and social services urgently need information to:

 - Improve public awareness of epilepsy-related risk including SUDEP

 - Decide where best to put funding to improve services for people with epilepsy